langer-jaros/learning/code/python/data_science/pandas.md

 filter = data1['Age'] > 30
 # Check if value is in list of values
 filter = data1['Age'].isin([30,31,32])
-# Aplying filter, returns rows where the filter row is True
+# Applying filter, returns rows where the filter row is True
 data1[filter]
-# Aplying array filters only True will be returned
+# Applying array filters only True will be returned
 data1['Age'][-3:][[True, False, True]]
 # Same as
 data1['Age'][filter.values]